Sylvia Bossu

 Sylvia Bossu (20 June 1962 – 15 July 1995) was a French conceptual artist.
 After exhibiting her works in Paris, Antwerp, Vienna, Munich or Berlin in the early 1990s, Bossu died prematurely in a car accident in 1995, aged 33.
+Standing in the tradition of Marcel Duchamp, Bossu "used the language of the ready-made to construct machines that become metaphors for alienation, isolation, and death in everyday life."

 Biography

 Early life and education

 Sylvia Bossu was born on 20 June 1962 in Saint-Rémy, Bourgogne, to Émile Bossu (1934–1996) and Angélique née Dedieu (born 1934).
 She was the sixth child of a family of ten.
 Her father was a plasterer and house painter.
 She attended the lycée Pontus de Tyard in Chalon-sur-Saône, and dropped at 16 to enter the École Municipale de Dessin ("Municipal school of drawings") of Chalon-sur-Saône in 1979.

 In September 1981, Bossu entered the École des Beaux-Arts of Dijon, where she met the Chinese painter Yan Pei-Ming and the French painter and visual artist Cécile Bart.
 In January 1982, Bossu started a relationship with Éric Colliard, with whom she had a son, Adrien, born in 1993.